Necromunda: Hired Gun: Development

 After the launch of their previous title, Space Hulk: Deathwing, Streum On Studio wanted to return to the speed focused gameplay that their earlier title E.Y.E.: Divine Cybermancy was known for.
 A producer stated on the setting "Necromunda has a lot of diversity of environments, which allowed us to create various atmospheres and experiences for the players."
 The team used these environments to build levels with a mix of platforming and gunfights.
 The developers also mentioned that they wanted to make the player use their abilities to explore, so good loot was placed in hard to reach spots that the player needed good platforming skills to get to.

 Martyr's End was designed with specific enemy placements in mind to "encourage the players to use their special moves" and to quickly allow players to clear enemies.
 The hub was designed to allow for story moments, and to give a player a break from the action focused gameplay.
-The game includes weapon customization, which the developers added in order to allow the player have more flexibility in how they approached combat.
-Hired Gun was designed to introduce players new to the franchise.
+Necromunda: Hired Gun includes weapon customization, which the developers added in order to allow the player have more flexibility in how they approached combat.
+The game was designed to introduce players new to the franchise.
 Side contracts were added in order to allow more replay value.

+Release

-The game was announced in March 2021 for a June 2021 launch.
-On 1 June 2021, Necromunda: Hired Gun was released on PlayStation 4, PlayStation 5, Xbox One, Xbox Series X and Series S and Microsoft Windows.
+Necromunda: Hired Gun was announced in March 2021.
+The game was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on 1 June 2021.